Dig into these delicious food and beer pairings at Phoenix breweries and restaurants.

 Arizona’s craft beer scene has been buzzing for more than a decade and as the brews have grown up, so have the bites.
 Taprooms go well beyond a bowl of pretzels these days, with many offering full-service restaurants with a range of menu choices that make sipping their beers all that much better.

 Husband and wife team Jeff and Leah Huss helped pioneer the craft beer community in Arizona at some of the state’s first breweries before opening their own in 2013.
 While the original taproom in Tempe is comfortable and eclectic, it doesn’t have a restaurant or food.
-Instead, stop in at the Uptown Taproom where there’s a menu of small bites and noshes and a steady rotation of Huss brews.
+Instead, stop in at the Uptown Taproom or the Downtown Brewpub where there’s a menu of small bites and noshes and a steady rotation of Huss brews.

 Try the black bean nachos with the Copper State IPA.
 The citrusy hops play double duty with the green chili salsa by matching the flavors of the salsa and also letting the heat gradually intensify.

 For a more classic pairing, need we say more than sausage and beer?
 Pair the sausage and pretzel board with a Scottsdale Blonde.
 The bright crisp Kolsch already has a natural bready flavor that pairs perfectly with a pretzel and it also sooth the saltiness of the sausage while it cuts through its fats.

 Founders Jonathan Buford and Patrick Ware quickly became known for their creative craft beers, and a few months after opening their Gilbert location in 2013, Arizona Wilderness was named the best brewery in the world by RateBeers.com.